 Tooling built around the OpenAPI specification can help in the very early stages of design, throughout the life of an API, and even as you consider versioning and deprecation.

-Stoplight Studio is a popular and robust API design tool.
-Learn more here.
+Learn more about Stoplight Platform, a popular and robust API design tool.